matahariramadhan/transcriptor-app/README.md

 ## Usage

-Run the application from your terminal within the activated virtual environment.
+This application provides two interfaces: a Command-Line Interface (CLI) and a local Web User Interface (Web UI).
+Run either from your terminal within the activated virtual environment.

+### Command-Line Interface (CLI)

 **Basic Example (Single URL):**